MehmetMHY/cha/README.md

 - Running OCR operations (-ocr).
 - Switching platforms (-p).
 - Checking token counts (-t).
-- Asking a broad variety of how-to / make-me requests directly after “cha …”.
+- Asking a broad variety of how-to / make-me requests directly after "cha ...".

 Note that when you run Cha directly, meaning it conducts a single call to the model through the CLI as an argument, you can use the optional `-e` argument.
 This will export all code/file blocks in the model's last response that are enclosed in markdown fences.
 This feature makes it easy for Cha to generate files, such as a Python script, and have them accessible on you system (current directory) without needing to manually create a file, select, copy, and paste the content into a file.
 You can do this by running Cha like this (example):